goFrendiAsgard/zaruba/docs/run-task/README.md

 ?
 Do you want to load additional env?:
   ▸ 🏁 No
     📝 Yes, from file
+  ▸ 🏁 No
+    📝 Yes, from file
+  ▸ 🏁 No
+    📝 Yes, from file
+    📝 Yes, manually
 ✔ 🏁 No
 💀 Auto terminate
 Search: █